An Efficient Self-supervised Seismic Data Reconstruction Method Based on Self-Consistency Learning: Methodology

-The above objective function is the self-consistency learning function we proposed, which effectively reflects the bidirectional relationship between the missing data and the collected data.
 To further enhance the deep learning network's overall modeling of the data, we randomly resampled a $R^{'}$ during each iteration of the learning process to replace $(1-R)$ in the objective function.
-The purpose of using the aforementioned $R^{'}$ is that we hope $N$ can establish not only the relationship between the missing seismic data and the collected seismic data, but also model the internal connections within the collected data and the missing seismic data respectively.
+The purpose of using the aforementioned $R^{'}$ is that we hope $N$ can establish not only the relationship between the missing seismic data and the collected seismic data, but also model the internal connections between the collected data and the missing seismic data, respectively.

-In summary, the self-consistency learning objective function proposed in this work can be expressed as:
+In summary, the self-consistency learning objective function proposed in this work can be expressed as

-The aforementioned loss function can be achieved using a single field observation data without the need for an additional dataset, so it is also a form of zero-shot learning.
+The self-consistency loss function (equation 9) can be achieved using field observation data without the need for an additional dataset.
 The overall process is shown in Fig ~\ref{workflow}.

-As shown in the figure, our proposed zero-shot self-consistency learning strategy is driven solely by the internal correlations within the data itself, without the need for additional datasets.
-In the next section, we provided a detailed description of the lightweight deep learning network used in our work.
+As shown in the figure, our proposed self-supervised self-consistency learning strategy is driven solely by the internal correlations within the data itself.
+In Fig ~\ref{workflow}(a), the blue region represents the initially reconstructed missing data obtained through the network according to Equation 5.
+The orange region denotes the data that are intentionally masked again after the initial reconstruction, as described in Equation 6, and subsequently subjected to a second reconstruction.
+Fig ~\ref{workflow}(b) illustrates the self-consistency loss imposed between the initial reconstruction and the secondary reconstruction, as defined in Equation 7.
+In the next section, we provide a detailed description of the lightweight deep learning network used in our work.